frassinier/storybook-docs-toc/README.md

 ## Usage

-Take a look at this [in-context demo](frassinier.github.io/storybook-docs-toc)
+Take a look at this Storybook as [demo](https://frassinier.github.io/storybook-docs-toc/)

 Add this to your preview.js file